 Tax Fraud in the Construction Industry

 When contractors pay workers off the books, they’re evading state, local and federal taxes.
 Tax dollars that support schools, public safety, infrastructure, and other essential services our government provides.
-Hawaii is already losing millions of dollars in taxes with our downturned economy.
+Hawai’i is already losing millions of dollars in taxes every year, and this needs to stop.
 On a national level, more than $8.4 billion is lost to construction industry tax fraud.
-Hawaii’s construction industry has been fortunate to continue working during this pandemic, but shouldn’t they all be paying their fair share of taxes?
+Hawai’i’s construction industry is fortunate that our tradespeople have enjoyed more than a decade of growth, but shouldn’t all companies be paying their fair share of taxes?

 Wage Theft

-Wage theft occurs when workers aren’t paid all or part of their wages they earn – sometimes for not paying legally mandated overtime pay or hours in excess of 40 hours per work week.
+Wage theft occurs when workers aren’t paid all or part of the wages they earn – either the legally mandated overtime pay or hours in excess of 40 hours per work week.
 And when employees are disenfranchised, employers use this to take advantage of these workers who may not fully understand their rights.
 This practice is often accompanied by other forms of tax fraud such as misclassification.

-• You can help keep companies honest and stop unfair wage practices.
-Call the US Department of Labor today to report a contractor or business you know that’s playing fast and loose with the rules.
-1-866-487-9243
+- You can help keep companies honest and stop unfair wage practices.
+Call the U.S. Department of Labor today to report a contractor or business you know that’s playing fast and loose with the rules.
+Call today at 1-866-487-9243, or 1-866-4-USWAGE.

 Misclassification

 When “employees” are misclassified as independent contractors, instead of employees, no one wins.
 Workers who are independent contractors are not entitled to unemployment benefits, medical insurance, social security, FMLA or vacation, workers’ compensation and other important benefits.
-During hard economic times, like the pandemic, these independent contractors may find themselves needing government assistance, with taxpayers on the hook.
+During hard economic times, like the recent COVID-19 pandemic, these independent contractors may find themselves needing government assistance, with taxpayers on the hook to bail them out.
+That’s why every contractor needs to play within the rules.

 Employee Rights

-Sometimes by choice, but oftentimes not, employees are misclassified as independent contractors without fully understanding the difference and impacts on themselves.
-Here are some of the benefits they lose out on:
+Sometimes by choice, but oftentimes not, employees are misclassified as independent contractors without fully understanding the difference and impacts such a classification has on them.
+Here are some of the benefits misclassified workers lose out on:

 Health and Safety

-Unfortunately, safety education and skills training are costs that some contractors are unwilling to pay, and the consequences are just a cost of doing business.
-Employers who dismiss health and safety regulations not only jeopardize the workers and their families, but the general public as well.
+Unfortunately, safety education and skills training are costs that some contractors are unwilling to pay, and the consequences for these unscrupulous entities are just a cost of doing business.
+Employers who dismiss health and safety regulations not only jeopardize workers and their families, but the general public as well.

-Find out more about safety at U.S. Dept of Labor Occupational Safety and Health, OSHA
+Find out more about workplace safety at U.S. Dept of Labor Occupational Safety and Health, OSHA

 Licensed Contracting